Pet-Friendly Travel; Tips and Advice Knowing how to make your next RV trip pet friendly is…

 The park has sixteen campgrounds that can accommodate RV’s, although many are first-come, first-serve, so you’ll need to arrive early.

 With several RV resorts located just outside of town, Gatlinburg is a great choice for your next getaway.
-Located near the entrance to Great Smoky Mountains National Park, and with tourist attractions galore inside the city limits.
+Located near Great Smoky Mountains National Park and with tourist attractions galore inside the city limits.
 As a result, you’ll have your pick of activities in this Tennessee town.

-In order to aid you in getting around in Gatlinburg, the city has a website to help you just do that.
+To aid you in getting around in Gatlinburg, the city has a website to help you do that.

 Door County, Wisconsin

 If relaxing on the shores of Lake Michigan sounds appealing to you, Door County is a must-do.
 Additionally, this Wisconsin peninsula has several RV parks, along with wineries, hiking trails, and pristine beaches ready for your enjoyment.